nodejs/node/doc/api/tls.markdown

     fails; `err.code` contains the OpenSSL error code.
 Default: `true`.

-  - `NPNProtocols`: An array of strings or `Buffer`s containing supported NPN protocols. `Buffer`s should have following format: `0x05hello0x05world`, where first byte is next protocol name's length.
-(Passing array should usually be much simpler: `['hello', 'world']`.)
+  - `NPNProtocols`: An array of strings or `Buffer`s containing supported NPN protocols. `Buffer`s should have the following format:
+    `0x05hello0x05world`, where the first byte is the next protocol name's length.
+(Passing an array is usually be much simpler: `['hello', 'world']`.)

-  - `servername`: Servername for SNI (Server Name Indication) TLS extension.
+  - `servername`: Server name for the SNI (Server Name Indication) TLS extension.

-  - `checkServerIdentity(servername, cert)`: Provide an override for checking server's hostname against the certificate.
+  - `checkServerIdentity(servername, cert)`: Provide an override for checking the server's hostname against the certificate.
 Should return an error if verification fails.
-Return `undefined` if passing.
+Returns `undefined` if passing.

-  - `secureProtocol`: The SSL method to use, e.g. `SSLv3_method` to force SSL version 3.
-The possible values depend on your installation of OpenSSL and are defined in the constant [SSL_METHODS][].
+  - `secureProtocol`: The SSL method to use, e.g., `SSLv3_method` to force SSL version 3.
+The possible values depend on the version of OpenSSL installed in the environment and are defined in the constant [SSL_METHODS][].

-  - `session`: A `Buffer` instance, containing TLS session.
+  - `session`: A `Buffer` instance containing the TLS session.

 The `callback` parameter will be added as a listener for the [`'secureConnect'`][] event.